Summer in Newie

 February 2017.

-It’s Summer in my home town of Newcastle.
+Summer in Newcastle.

 Right now we are in a recurring cycle of extreme heat, some respite, extreme heat.
 Soaring 40+ temperatures (that’s 104+ degrees Fahrenheit if you’re reading this overseas) followed by soupy humidity building reluctant storms that whisper rather than shout.
 As I write this, the temperature gauge says its 37 degrees outside right now.
 Yeah, it’s bloody hot.